 What Happens After a Bail Hearing in A DUI Case?

 After bail has been settled, we can work on requesting any remaining discovery and begin to negotiate a deal with the prosecutor for your charges to be downgraded or dismissed, if this is something that interests you.
 One of the possibilities we can explore with the prosecutor if you are a first-time DUI offender is getting you into the Accelerated Rehabilitative Disposition (ARD) program.
 If you successfully complete this program, which includes mandatory drug or alcohol treatment, your charges will be dropped and you will not have a criminal record.
 This can be essential if you were charged with a DUI as a UPenn student or other college student.
 Other possible deals include the prosecutor downgrading the charges to something less serious like reckless driving or the prosecutor agreeing to recommend a more lenient sentence to the judge in exchange for you entering a guilty plea and saving the state the time and effort of putting on a trial.
 Of course, if you do not wish to take deal, our skilled Philadelphia criminal defense lawyers are ready and able to defend you at trial.

 What are the Potential Penalties for a Philadelphia DUI Conviction?

 The potential penalties you can face if you plead guilty or are convicted of DUI will depend mostly on the BAC that the breathalyzer showed and whether you have prior DUI convictions.
 If your BAC was between .08 and .099 percent, a first offense is punishable by up to six months of probation and a $300 fine.
-The jail time and fines for a second DUI offense within 10 years, the penalty be at least 5 days in jail, fines between $300 and $2,500, and a mandatory 1-year license suspension.
+The jail time and fines for a second DUI in Pennsylvania within 10 years can be at least 5 days in jail, fines between $300 and $2,500, and a mandatory 1-year license suspension.
 For a third or further DUI conviction in this BAC range within 10 years, you will face at least 10 days in jail, between $500 and $5,000 in fines, and a mandatory 1-year license suspension.
 Our Philadelphia multiple DUI defense lawyer can help.

 If your blood alcohol content is between .10- .159 percent, you will face a minimum of 1 year in jail, fines between $500-$5,000, and a mandatory 1-year license suspension for a first offense.
 For a second offense within 10 years, the penalty will be 30 days minimum in jail, between $750-$5,000 in fines, and a mandatory 1-year license suspension.
 If you have two previous convictions within ten years, you will face at least 90 days in jail, between $1,500 in $10,000 in fines, and a mandatory 18 month license suspension.
 If you have three or more previous convictions within 10 years and fall within this BAC range, you face the same fines and license suspension as for your third charge, but a minimum of 1 year in jail.